fredbi/go-experiments/go-openapi/ideas.md

     * analysis with the intent to produce code (requires a much deeper understanding to capture the intent of the schema)
       * at this stage, we may introduce a target-specific analysis.
 For example, it may be a good idea to know if the "zero value" (a very go-ish idea) is valid to take the right decision.
       * it becomes also interesting to infer the _intent_ that comes with some spec patterns
-8. Codegen should be very explicit about what pertains to the analysis of the source spec (e.g. "this is a polymorphic type", and what pertains to the solution in the target language
+8. Codegen should be very explicit about separating concerns
+   > More specifically, be explicit about what pertains to the analysis of the source spec (e.g. "this is a polymorphic type"),
+   > and what pertains to the solution in the target language (e.g. "this is an interface type", "this is a pointer").
-    (e.g. "this is an interface type").
-This would make it easier to support alternative solutions to represent the same specification (in this example, the developer might find generated interface types awkward to use and would prefer a composition of concrete types)
+   > This would make it easier to support alternative solutions that represent the same specification
+   > (in this example, the developer might find our generated interface types awkward to use and might prefer a composition of concrete types)

 ## [A mono-repo layout](./mono-repo.md)